slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 }
 ```

-`tokenType` is either an empty string or one of the following values.
+`tokenType` is either an empty string or one of the following values that represent the different context in a CSS document.
  * **PROP_NAME**
    - will implement in sprint 18 for CSS hinting and font hinting
  * **PROP_VALUE**